MayukhC99/Project_Rough_Work/views/Readme.txt.txt

-Create all handle bars in this directory
+Create all handle bars in this directory.
+Views should be of the same name as that of the algorithm.